Scanning Color Negative Film

 Density Balance

 A digital camera does not see the cyan, magenta, and yellow dyes of the film as equal in density.
 This causes a color shift in denser parts of the scan.
 To compensate, we need to scale the density of each channel separately.
-Adjusting density changes the contrast or slope of the film’s characteristic curve.
 This allows us to equal out the densities so that gray stays neutral throughout the exposure range of the film.

 This is the key step needed to get correct colors from a scan.
-I decided to name this step “density balance”.
+I decided to call this step “density balance”.
 Density balance and white balance work together to define neutral gray.
 Changes to density balance must be offset by changing the white balance.

 Density balance works by multiplying the density of each channel by a different value.
-Alternatively, it is mathematically the same as raising each (linear) channel value to a power.
+This changes the contrast, or slope of the film’s characteristic curve.
+Alternatively, this is mathematically the same as raising each (linear) channel value to a power.

 density(x) = log(1/x)